Buzzline Deep Dive

 - No margin for error: Leaves little buffer for moisture, foot traffic, or minor framing issues.

-Our standard: We recommend upgrading to 1/2″ CDX plywood or 7/16″ OSB for strength, safety, and long-term peace of mind.
+Our standard is simple: We recommend upgrading to 1/2″ CDX plywood or 7/16″ OSB.
+This provides the strength, safety, and long-term durability your home deserves.